openedx/edx-documentation/en_us/shared/preface.rst

 ==============

 The `edX Help Center for Learners`_ includes topics to help you understand how to use the edX learning management system.
-The Help Center is also available when you select **Help** while you are in a course, and from your edX dashboard.
+The Help Center is also available from withing the learning experinece by selecting the **Help** menu and from within your edX dashboard.

 ==============
 In a Course